Snikemaphiso/DdosPolicy/README.md

 1. You need jq. run `brew install jq`
 2. run `sbt clean compile run`.
 Output will be in this window.
-3. To populate the application with some random policies, in another terminal, run `./scripts/createPolicyOnServer.sh` (might need to runa. few times to create multiple random policies
+3. To populate the application with some random policies, in another terminal, run `./scripts/createPolicyOnServer.sh` (you might need to run this a few times to create multiple random policies)
 4. In another terminal, run `./scripts/util/createRandomData.sh` to start fring random events.